 Catalonia is one of Spain’s most beloved regions.
 See the best of it on a four-day tour from Barcelona to northern and southern Catalonia's most popular destinations.
 Starting north, you’ll visit Vic, the Salvador Dali Museum in Figueres, the magical medieval town of Girona and the world-famous Montserrat monastery.
 Heading south, combine history, beach fun and great wine on visits to Roman-era Tarragona, Santes Creus, the fascinating coastal village of Sitges and either Bodegas Torres or Freixenet Cavas — the most famous wineries in Catalonia.

-After departing Barcelona on your four-day Best of Catalonia Tour, your first stop will be the old market town of Vic.
+After departing Barcelona on your four-day small-group Best of Catalonia Tour, your first stop will be the old market town of Vic.
 Here you will have a chance to stroll around the town center, admiring its cathedral and its magnificent Renaissance and Baroque buildings.
 Visit the beautiful arched square where the market and other major events are held.

 Continue to Figueres, hometown of Salvador Dali, for a tour of Salvador Dali Theatre-Museum.
 On your second day, visit the beautiful walled city of Girona, originally built by the Romans as a fortress.
 Enjoy a guided walking tour of the Jewish quarter — one of the best preserved in Europe — and the exterior of the cathedral.
 After lunch, head to the incomparable setting of craggy Montserrat mountain, which rises majestically up from the plain to 4,051 feet (1,235 meters).
 Visit the Benedictine monastery, where you’ll find amazing views.